 Password Authenticated Connection Establishment (PACE)

-Unlike BAC, the PACE method uses asymmetric encryption to provide stronger protection.
+PACE is a stronger access control mechanism than BAC, because it uses asymmetric encryption.
 The process itself remains similar, following the logic of BAC.
-PACE uses either MRZ code fragments or a Card Access Number (CAN).
+PACE uses either MRZ code fragments or a Card Access Number (CAN) as the chip access credential.

 Extended Access Control (EAC)

-EAC provides extra security for sensitive biometric data like fingerprints and iris scans stored on the chip and permits only authorized terminals to access this data.
-Introduced as an additional security layer to BAC, it’s optional for inspection systems if biometric data reading is not required during identity verification.
+EAC provides extra security for sensitive biometric data, such as fingerprints and iris scans stored on the chip.
+It allows only authorized terminals to access restricted biometric data.

 Chip Authentication